 My background as a creative writer taught me to recognize and capture great stories.
 As a journalist and a professional copywriter, I listen closely when people talk about what matters to them.
-And my skills as a brand strategist align with my professional mission: to empower your organization to succeed by communicating the good you’re doing in the world.
+And my skills as a brand strategist align with my professional mission: to empower organizations to succeed by communicating the good they’re doing in the world.

-I work with nonprofits, B Corps, and responsible businesses to:
+I work with nonprofits, B Corps, and mission-driven businesses to:

 - Express their mission or alignment with the triple bottom line

 - Effectively communicate it to their customers, partners, donors, or employees

 - Create systems that support it for the long run